NorESMhub/NorESM/doc/diagnostics/esmvaltool.rst

   source activate esmvaltool

 At the time of writing, the preferred activation method ``conda activate esmvaltool`` is not recognized inside a NIRD Toolkit application.

-(Some details about how to access the NS9034K project area for NorESM CMIP5/CMIP6 model experiments are still missing...)